 High School Completion and Adult Literacy Programs

-The Adult Education and Literacy program assists adult learners to become literate and obtain the knowledge and skills necessary for employment and self-sufficiency.
-The program also assists adults in the completion of a secondary education.
+The Adult Education and Literacy program assists adult learners to increase their literacy skills and obtain the knowledge necessary for employment and self-sufficiency.
+The program also assists adults in the completion of a secondary education credential.

 Students 17 years of age or older who have not completed their high school education may be eligible to earn a diploma through Kirkwood’s High School completion program.
 More than 50 independent study, online and structured course are offered at Kirkwood learning centers located in the seven-county service area.